nroi/flexo/README.md

 ```

 ## Contribute
-If you know Rust, feel free to dive into the code base and send a PR.
+If you know rust, feel free to dive into the code base and send a PR.
 Smaller improvements
 to make the code base cleaner, more idiomatic or efficient are always welcome.
 Before submitting
 larger changes, including new features or design changes, you should first open an issue to see
-if that feature is desired and if it fits into the design goals of Flexo.
+if that feature is desired and if it fits into the design goals of flexo.

 ## Development

 Details about design decisions, and the terminology used in the code,
 are described [here](flexo/terminology.md).

-The following packages are required to build and test Flexo:
+The following packages are required to build and test flexo:

 ```bash
 pacman -S rustup docker docker-compose curl